 Urbana, IL 61801

-The Decision Neuroscience Laboratory provides ample opportunity for the development of innovative, focused research and a broad collaborative cognitive neuroscience experience through affiliations with the Beckman Institute for Advanced Science and Technology, Carle Foundation Hospital, the Center for Nutrition, Learning, and Memory, Department of Bioengineering, Department of Psychology, and the Neuroscience Program.
+The Decision Neuroscience Laboratory provides ample opportunity for the development of innovative, focused research and a broad collaborative cognitive neuroscience experience through affiliations with the Beckman Institute for Advanced Science and Technology, Carle Foundation Hospital, Department of Bioengineering, Department of Psychology, and the Neuroscience Program.